 Mayor Hancock’s Mobility Action Plan recognizes that it is getting harder to move around Denver.
 Our sidewalk infrastructure is damaged in many places and deteriorating.
 In some areas, sidewalks are non-existent.
 Our residents need more transportation options and better conditions for traveling by foot.
-Read the Mayor's Mobility Action Plan »
+Read the Mobility Action Plan »

 In 2018, the City and County of Denver is launching two programs to help complete the sidewalk network and strengthen our commitment to mobility.

 Within the City and County of Denver, abutting property owners are responsible for installing and maintaining sidewalks within the public right of way.

 Contact 311 to report damaged or hazardous sidewalks in the public right of way.
 Complaints will be directed to an inspector for review.

 Complaints with an appearance of harassment or discrimination will be discarded.

 Denver requires that property owners clear snow and ice from their sidewalks, including adjacent ADA ramps, so that EVERYONE has safe access throughout the city!
 Senior citizens, people with disabilities, parents with strollers, and mail carriers — just to name a few — struggle to negotiate hazardous walkways.
 We need to do our part to make our community safe and accessible for all.